connext/documentation/docs/Routers/Guides/providing-liquidity.md

 You do not need to use the router's private key to do this.
 The `addLiquidityFor` method will pull funds from your connected wallet and assign them to the specified router.

 :::

+## Test Tokens

+We have deployed test tokens to all testnet chains that can be used to easily test routers.
+These tokens are mintable.
+The token addresses are listed in [this file](https://github.com/connext/nxtp/blob/11d995b6bb96ff1fb20bb23be0811f3d0486fa4d/packages/contracts/deployments.json) as `TestERC20`.